jvsteiner/chessfunction/README.md

 # Chess Evaluation in a Lambda Function

-Run stockfish chess engine in an aws lambda environment.
-Analyze and annotate a pgn file, with multiple games, and each game is processed in parallel.
+Run the stockfish chess engine in an aws lambda environment.
+Analyze and annotate a .pgn file, with multiple games, and each game is processed in parallel.
 You can run a 8 minute analysis on 200 games, and have the resulting PGN file emailed to you using SES in 8 minutes.

 This works because lambda functions have their own real infrastructure underneath.
 There is a file system, you can run binaries, the network stack works just fine - if only for a few hundred milliseconds!